 These earthworks--crucial to Johnston's defense at Resaca--were destroyed in 20th Century when I-75 swept through the heart of the battlefield.

-Alarmed at Johnston's loss of territory and failure to attack Sherman, President Davis relieved Johnston, and replaced him with Lt.
+Alarmed at Johnston's loss of territory and his failure to attack Sherman, President Jefferson Davis relieved Johnston, and replaced him with Lt.
 Gen. John B. Hood.
-The change occurred July 18, by which time the Northern forces, numbering around 80,000, were five miles outside of Atlanta.
+The change occurred July 18, by which time the Northern forces, numbering around 80,000, were just five miles outside of Atlanta.

-Hood's army of 50,000, pinned in Atlanta's fortifications, faced difficult odds, but Hood fulfilled the administration's wish that Atlanta not be given up without a fight.
-On July 20, Southern infantry unsuccessfully attacked Thomas' army north of the city at Peach Tree Creek.
+Hood's army of 50,000 men, pinned in Atlanta's fortifications, faced difficult odds, but Hood fulfilled the administration's wish that Atlanta not be given up without a fight.
+On July 20, Hood unsuccessfully attacked Thomas' army north of the city at Peach Tree Creek.
 Two days later, east of Atlanta, Hood sent Lt.
-Gen. William J. Hardee's corps in a flank attack every bit as audacious as Stonewall Jackson's had been at Chancellorsville.
+Gen. William J. Hardee's corps in a flank attack every bit as audacious as Stonewall Jackson's at Chancellorsville.
+Union army commander McPherson was killed in the fighting there, the bloodiest battle of the campaign.
 Although Hood came closer to victory than at any other time, the Confederates were ultimately repulsed.

 The battered landscape of Peach Tree Creek after heavy fighting between Hood and Sherman's forces

-Sherman never assaulted the strong earthworks surrounding Atlanta, but planned to capture the city by cutting its railroads and starving Hood out.
-McPherson's troops had cut the line running east to Augusta, and Union cavalry in east Alabama had wrecked the line at Montgomery.
+Sherman did not intend to assault the strong earthworks surrounding Atlanta, but planned to capture the city by cutting its railroads and starving Hood out.
+Union troops had cut the line running east to Augusta, and cavalry in Alabama had damaged the line to Montgomery.
 Only the Macon & Western Railroad kept Hood's army supplied.
-Sherman's movements west of the city to cut the railroad led to battles at Ezra Church July 28 (Confederate repulse) and Utoy Creek August 5-6 (Union repulse).
-As Hood extended his lines towards East Point during August, Sherman's artillery bombarded the city and its several thousand remaining residents.
-In late July and August, Federal cavalry raise aimed at cutting the M & W failed dismally.
-Around this time, Hood then sent Maj.
-Gen. Joseph Wheeler and half of his cavalry into north Georgia and Tennessee to cut Sherman's rail lines; they failed.
+Sherman's movements west of the city to cut that railroad led to battles at Ezra Church July 28 and Utoy Creek August 5-7.
+As Hood extended his lines during August, Sherman's artillery bombarded the city and its several thousand remaining residents.
+Federal cavalry raids aimed at cutting the Macon & Western Railroad failed dismally.
+Around this time, Hood sent Maj.
+Gen. Joseph Wheeler and his cavalry into north Georgia and Tennessee to cut Sherman's rail lines; they also failed.

-Finally, on August 25, Sherman sent six of his seven infantry corps on a wide swing toward Jonesboro, well south of Atlanta, determined to cut the railroad.
-Union troops reached it on August 31 in the vicinity of Morrow.
-With their arrival, the last life line to Atlanta was effectively cut.
-The ensuing Battle of Jonesboro was therefore inconsequential.
-Hood was forced to abandon Atlanta on the night of September 1-2.
-Federal troops entered the following morning.
+Finally, on August 25, Sherman sent most of his infantry corps on a wide swing toward Jonesboro, 17 miles south of Atlanta, determined to cut the railroad.
+Union troops reached it on August 31.
+With their arrival and victory there, the last life line to Atlanta was effectively cut.
+Hood was forced to abandon Atlanta on the night of September 1, and the city surrendered to Federal forces the following morning.